Stevenfavour/Linuxfundametal0/README12.md

 Step 1

-We will start by creating a bucket with an IAM user who has the neccessary permissionn to create bucketand not working from the root user profile, following the recommended best practice.
+We will start by creating a bucket with an IAM user who has the necessary permission to create a bucket and not work from the root user profile, following the recommended best practice.

 ![](./Img12/A1.png)